-It’s a sad fact that beneath all of the sparkle of the Christmas period, it can be an exceptionally wasteful time of year 😞
+It’s a sad fact that beneath all of the sparkle, Christmas can be an exceptionally wasteful time of year.

 From the hundreds of miles of wrapping paper discarded after Christmas morning, to the thousands of throwaway stocking fillers wrapped in single-use plastic, the waste created during the season of goodwill is enough to make anyone wince.